stdware/qwindowkit/README.md

 ## License

-QWindowKit is licensed under the Apache 2.0 License.
+QWindowKit is licensed under the [Apache 2.0 License](./LICENSE).

+**You MUST keep a copyright notice of QWindowKit in a prominent place on your project, such as the README document and the About Dialog.**

+**You MUST NOT remove the license text from the header files and source files of QWindowKit.**